-Why did Talk Wellington need money?
+Why was Talk Wellington asking for money?

 See About.
-In a nutshell: pure volunteerism is a beautiful thing but it’s not enough to fuel the scale, reliability, and durability of service that was needed for Talk Wellington to become part of Wellington’s regular information diet.
+In a nutshell: pure volunteerism is a beautiful thing but it’s not enough to fuel the scale, reliability, and durability of service that we knew was needed for Talk Wellington to become part of Wellington’s regular information diet.

 In October 2018, after two years dominantly funded by convenor Isabella’s savings account, it was time to find alternative resourcing.